wojtekwtf/entrepreneur-relief/README.md

 ## Product
 We have built the app with VueJS for frontend and AWS Lambda for handling emails.
+Our designs have been done with ❤️ and [figma](https://www.figma.com/file/MaZjbGi6JZENP5fqP52fS7/Relief-Wireframes?node-id=45%3A1355):

 Here is a walk-through!